Aranmanai 2: Release

-The promotional song of the film 'Party with the Pei' was released on 10 November 2015 coinciding with Deepavali.
-The film was announced to be released on 15 January 2016 coinciding with Pongal, however the release date was pushed to 29 January 2016.

-The film released on 29 January 2016 on more than 400 screens in Tamil Nadu.
+Aranmanai 2 was initially announced to be released in mid-January 2016 during Pongal; however the release date was pushed to 29 January 2016.
+The film was distributed by Sri Thenandal Films in Tamil Nadu.

 Reception

 Critical response

-IndiaGlitz.com had rated 3.5/5 by saying "Aranmanai 2 isn't a genius of a story, it dwells mainly on some slapstick humour, the performances of Hansika, Trisha, Kovai Sarala and Soori, and some real good camera & Art work behind the scenes".
-Times of India rated the film 2.5/5 and wrote "Despite toeing so closely to the original's formula and being equally unpretentious, Aranmanai-2 feels underwhelming.
+M Suganth of The Times of India rated the film 2.5/5 and wrote "Despite toeing so closely to the original's formula and being equally unpretentious, Aranmanai-2 feels underwhelming.
 The horror scenes not even remotely scary (though, the visual effects continue to be tacky).
 The cast and the director seem to be coasting along with a 'people will see this movie no matter what' attitude, and it is this blatant acknowledgement of the film being just a cash grab that is most disappointing".
-Behindwoods rated the film 2.25/5.0.
 Sify wrote "Sundar C's Aranmanai 2 is a pucca paisa vasool popcorn entertainer, which is packaged with all the commercial trappings like glamour, slapstick comedy and thrilling moments.
 Set in a familiar milieu, one can easily predict each and every scene and the film will work big time with common man seeking pure time pass entertainment".
-Silverscreen wrote "At a time when a younger generation of filmmakers in Kollywood are coming up with well-made horror films like Maya, Pisaasu and Demonte Colony, Aranmanai 2 looks like a grinch in a hip Bengaluru pub.
+Silverscreen India wrote, "At a time when a younger generation of filmmakers in Kollywood are coming up with well-made horror films like Maya, Pisaasu and Demonte Colony, Aranmanai 2 looks like a grinch in a hip Bengaluru pub.
 Out of place and awkward".

 Box office

-Aranmanai 2 grossed ₹16.08 crore in the first 3 days of its release.
-Director Sundar C stated that despite mixed reviews, the film surpassed its predecessor financially.
+Director Sundar C stated that despite mixed reviews, Aranmanai 2 surpassed its predecessor financially.

-Sequel
+Future

-The third installment titled Aranmanai 3, starring Sundar C, Arya, Raashii Khanna and Andrea Jeremiah was released on 14 October 2021.
-The fourth installment titled Aranmanai 4, starring Sundar, Tamannaah Bhatia and Raashii Khanna was released on 3 May 2024.
+The third instalment titled Aranmanai 3 was released in 2021, and the fourth instalment Aranmanai 4 in 2024.